Qlonever/TES3-WNAM-Falsifier/README.md

 Usage: WNAMtool.py extract -i <input plugin, openmw.cfg, or morrowind.ini path> -b [bmp output dir] [optional arguments]
                    repack  -i <input plugin, openmw.cfg, or morrowind.ini path> -b <bmp image path> -o [output plugin path] [optional arguments]
 Optional arguments:
        [--nocells]:  Applies to repacking; if not set, CELL records will be created for corresponding LANDs if they don't already exist.
        [--esm]:      Applies to extracting and repacking; will only read from/output master files.
 Used for compatibility with unmodified Morrowind.exe.
+       [--keepspec]: Applies to repacking; by default, VNML/VHGT are left out when possible, violating the plugin format.
+Set this to keep them in.
        Arguments with parameters in brackets [] are also optional.
 ```